Aashna Wadhwa was worried her 2-year-old son’s high fever and cough might be an indication of the flu.

 Seasonal flu in children manifests in various forms depending upon the spread and location of infection in the breathing tract.

 Avoid unnecessary delays – resolve your doubts and queries today!
-Avail a second opinion from our Pediatric Pulmonologist by filling in the form below:
+Avail a second opinion from our Pediatric Pulmonologist.
+Please call us on +91 8826391002 to schedule a consultation.